 Monarch at LHCG photographed by gardener Lee Paez in 2013

 Lake Highlands Community Garden has won a $400 grant from Native Plant Society of Texas to help save the Monarch butterfly from extinction.
-Whole Foods Inc. (Park Lane) will award us a grant of 5% gross sales on May 11 ($3k-$5k).
-The grants boost rebuilding the Butterfly Garden as a Monarch sanctuary.
+Whole Foods Inc. (Park Lane) award us an nearly $4,000 grant.
+The grants helped build a Monarch Way Station (a stop over place for their annual migrations).

 LHCG Gardener Lois Diggs wrote the grant request.
 It is part of the "Bring Back the Monarchs to Texas" program sponsored by the Native Plant Society of Texas, which is working with Monarch Watch and the U.S. Fish and Wildlife Service.
 Texas is a major focus as the main flyway for the Monarch migration from their winter habitat in the mountains of Mexico to eastern parts of the U.S. There once were millions moving like a cloud; today the destruction of their chief host plant, Texas milkweed, is disrupting the Monarch's life cycle.
 Lois, a certified Texas Master Gardener, was instrumental in the 2009 establishment of our Butterfly Garden, working with Texas Discovery Gardens.